lsolbach/MDAGenerator/doc/AntTask.md

 Usage of the `soulmda` Task
 ---------------------------

-The `soulmda` task does the setup of the generation process.
+The `soulmda` task does the setup of the generation step.
 It is used to specify which model to load, the directories to generate to and where to look for the templates.